Is Blue Eyes Dominant Or Recessive

 The Role of Melanin and Melanocytes

 Melanin, produced by cells called melanocytes, is the key pigment responsible for eye color.
-Melanocytes store melanin in cellular compartments called melanosomes.
+In practice, melanocytes store melanin in cellular compartments called melanosomes.
 The amount and type of melanin in the iris determine the eye color.
 There are two main types of melanin: eumelanin, which produces brown and black pigments, and pheomelanin, which produces yellow and red pigments.
 The ratio of these pigments, along with the overall quantity of melanin, contributes to the wide spectrum of eye colors.

 The OCA2 Gene

-The OCA2 gene, located on chromosome 15, plays a pivotal role in determining eye color.
+The OCA2 gene, located on chromosome 15, plays a important role in determining eye color.
 It provides instructions for making the P protein, which helps transport tyrosine, an amino acid necessary for producing melanin.
 Variations in the OCA2 gene can reduce the amount of functional P protein, leading to less melanin production and lighter eye colors.

 The Herc2 Gene

 The Herc2 gene, located adjacent to the OCA2 gene on chromosome 15, doesn't directly control melanin production.
+A specific mutation in the Herc2 gene reduces the expression of OCA2, leading to decreased melanin production in the iris and resulting in blue eyes.
 Instead, it regulates the activity of the OCA2 gene.
-A specific mutation in the Herc2 gene reduces the expression of OCA2, leading to decreased melanin production in the iris and resulting in blue eyes.
 This mutation is a common cause of blue eyes in individuals of European descent.

 Genetic Interactions and Modifiers